sparkflows/sparkflows-docs/docs/jupyter-guide/analytics-app-end-to-end/example-analytical-app.rst

 Jupyter Notebook
 ------

-Below is the Jupyter Notebook which gets invoked by the Analytical App and to output the results back to the Analytical App.
+Below is the Jupyter Notebook that gets invoked by the Analytical App to output the results back to the Analytical App.

 Jupyter Notebook **jupyter_lab_3.ipynb**, contains the below: